Police: Catalytic converter thefts on the rise

 And it's not a victimless crime either, as Sharon Daniel, executive director of New Life Church, learned for herself on Sunday.

-Just hours after it was used to pick off and drop off parishioners for Sunday morning church services, somebody stole the catalytic converter off of the church's 14-passenger bus.
+Just hours after it was used to pick up and drop off parishioners for Sunday morning church services, somebody stole the catalytic converter off of the church's 14-passenger bus.

 Daniel said church officials were preparing to drive the bus down to Tennessee next week, but now they're playing a waiting game.